Sutolix/firebase_login/README.md

 5 - npm install --save react-spinner-material

-6 - Copy the repository files in ctrl-f folder
+6 - Copy the repository files in login folder

 7 - Import Bootstrap in public/index.html

-8- Copy yours configs of Firebase in src/services/firebase.js in const firebaseConfig.
+8 - Copy yours configs of Firebase in src/services/firebase.js in const firebaseConfig.

-9 - Start live server with npm start on terminal in folder ctrl-f
+9 - Start live server with npm start on terminal in folder login

-10 - Start live server with npm start on terminal in folder ctrl-f